Can Intuitive Eating stop your cravings?

-How can you possibly have a healthy relationship with salt and vinegar chips, cookies, and salted caramel ice cream – they’re “bad,” “hyper-palatable” - right?
-And still be healthy?
+But you might be thinking, what about salt and vinegar chips, cookies, and salted caramel ice cream, they’re “bad,” and “hyper-palatable,” right?

-It can feel like the chips (no pun intended – haha) are stacked against you because many of these “forbidden” foods are designed by lab engineers to be irresistible to your tastebuds and brain.
+It can feel like the chips are stacked against you because many of these “forbidden” foods are designed by lab engineers to be irresistible to your tastebuds and brain.

-But the good news is that there’s a way out of what might feel like vicious cravings, out of control eating (and guilt) – and yes, without a “diet” or restrictive food plan.
+But the good news is that there’s a way out of what might feel like vicious cravings, out of control eating (and guilt).
+No “diet” or restrictive food plan required.

 1. Are you overly hungry, ravenous?

-And then, because you’re “too hungry,” you might eat this food quickly and end up at the bottom of the package.
-Or maybe you graze while preparing dinner and you’re no longer hungry by the time you eat, or you eat dinner anyway despite not being hungry now.
+Furthermore, because you’re “too hungry,” you might eat this food quickly and end up at the bottom of the package.
+Or maybe you graze while preparing dinner and you’re no longer hungry by the time you eat, but you eat anyway.

-The Practice: Eat meals and snacks with awareness of your biological hunger needs throughout the day and do your best to eat when you are gently hungry (which means that you feel relaxed and ready to eat and could prepare food without feeling like you have to graze).
+The Practice: Eat meals and snacks with awareness of your biological hunger needs throughout the day.
+Do your best to eat when you are gently hungry which means that you feel relaxed and ready to eat and could prepare food without feeling like you have to graze.

-And bonus, working on honoring your hunger when it’s gentle is one foundational strategy to being able to honor comfortable fullness - Principle 6 of Intuitive Eating.
+And bonus, when you work on honoring your hunger when it’s gentle, you’ll be better equipped to honor comfortable fullness which is Principle 6 of Intuitive Eating.

-So maybe you’re not overly hungry but when you’re living under chronic low-level (or high-level) daily stress, again, it’s challenging to make conscious foods choices (especially in the late afternoon or at the end of the day when you’ve reached decision fatigue).
+So maybe you’re not overly hungry, but you’re living under chronic low-level (or high-level) daily stress.
+Again, it’s challenging to make conscious foods choices (especially in the late afternoon or at the end of the day when you’ve reached decision fatigue).